What factors affect energy availability?

 Technology

-There has also been a considerable growth in renewable energy as technology has made it more economically viable and productive.
+There has also been considerable growth in renewable energy as technology has made it more economically viable and productive.

 Political factors